ioBroker/ioBroker.ham/README.md

 ## Changelog

 ### 1.1.0 (2019-06-30) [WIP]
-* (Apollon77) Add option to update NPM modules in Admin
+* (Apollon77) Add option to update NPM modules in Admin.
+Reinstall will happen after saving settings
 * (Apollon77) Enhance NPM installation handling
 * (Apollon77) Allow to specify special version of homebridge NPM packages using name@version
 * (Apollon77) Allow to specify homebridge command line options.
-They will be added to the command line arguments (Some plugins need that or special features are only availabel with it)
+They will be added to the command line arguments (Some plugins need that or special features are only available with it)
 * (Apollon77) Add "Local" mode that installs an own homebridge and run it as bridge

 ### 1.0.1 (2019-01-16)